simply-logical/simply-logical/paper/paper.md

 The book consists of three parts.
 Part I deals with Logic and Logic Programming and covers:

-* main concepts in Logic Programming, such as programme clauses, query answering, proof trees, and recursive data structures (Chapter 1);
+* key concepts in Logic Programming, such as programme clauses, query answering, proof trees, and recursive data structures (Chapter 1);
-* rigorous discussion of resolution theorem proving in clausal logic, stepping through propositional clausal logic, relational clausal logic (without functors), full clausal logic, and definite clause logic, on the way dealing with concepts such as Herbrand models and resolution
+* a rigorous discussion of resolution theorem proving in clausal logic, stepping through propositional clausal logic, relational clausal logic (without functors), full clausal logic, and definite clause logic, on the way dealing with concepts such as Herbrand models and resolution